reetm09/constructionFileGenerator/README.md

 # Examples
 To see an example of the output and webpage, navigate to the "Example" directory which has screenshots and the example.tsv file used to generate that output.

+# Some Notes
-Note: In index.html you may see a "https://glitch.com/favicon.ico" this is because I had started writing this on Glitch, an online editor for html/javascript as I was getting more familiar with and learning the languages.
+In index.html you may see a "https://glitch.com/favicon.ico" this is because I had started writing this on Glitch, an online editor for html/javascript as I was getting more familiar with and learning the languages.
 Afterwords I transferred to writing it locally as I was not able to test it accruately on Glitch.

 Overall, I have learned a lot through this project and I had some basic familiarty with html and javascript but had to learn many new skills in order to complete this project, which I am very grateful for!